 You could also order a navigation upgrade kit from Ford accessories line by using your VIN so it has the correct as-built data with the navigation enabled.
 The kit comes with a preprogrammed APIM, instructions, and a NAV card.
 What if I were to tell you that it is completely possible to upgrade your system for navigation without spending nearly that amount of money?

 Well, it is possible and even pretty easy to boot.
 The main thing is that you will have to go to a Ford dealer to get this done.
 No other way around it aside from sending it to random people on the internet.
 I am sure I am about to kill their business.
 At the dealer, they can use IDS and PTS application to update your SYNC system and add the navigation functionality at the same time without doing anything special.
-Make sure you go to a dealer that is competent enough to do this task.
-You may have to try a few dealers, but I will lay this process out for you and them.
+Be sure your version of sync is up to date.

 They should be well versed in how to go about an APIM update.
 You log onto PTS and use "read vin and dtc" link to input the VIN into Oasis.
 Once the Oasis report loads, click on Oasis at the top, then on to Sync.
 This pops up information about the last time Sync was programmed in your vehicle.
 Make sure standard is checked at the bottom and click "Read Sync".
 Once IDS does its thing, you'll be greated with a menu of all the available applications that can be installed by Ford for your Sync system.
 This includes different display introductions for Mustangs, SuperDutys, even stuff to change the language packs and to change Ford logos to Lincoln.
 At the bottom of this list shows the application "Global Navigation Application."
 All you have to do is check that box.
 If your version of Sync isn't the latest version, I am not sure you will get these choices until you go through the entire update chart and then start it back over.